dtloi/WeightLossManager/README.md

 Creates visualization of the user's weight-loss progress over a period of time.
 The starting and ending dates for the graph can be given as input, if no dates are given for input, the user's entire history will be graphed.

-## User Interface Tutorial
+## <ins>User Interface Tutorial</ins>
 In order to start the UI, one must simply run the RunManager.py file with no command-line arguments for Click.
 In order to interact with the menu, the user must simply type the number next to their desired option.
 ![Startup Menu](/images/startup.png)

-If it is the user's first time using the program, they can enter their information under the New User option
+**If it is the user's first time using the program, they can enter their information under the New User option
 ![New User](/images/newuser0.png)